fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 To read an `AnnData` table from a Zarr group, one may use the [`read_zarr` function](https://anndata.readthedocs.io/en/latest/generated/anndata.read_zarr.html).
-In the following example a NGFF image was created by sticthing together two field of views, where each one is made of a stack of five Z planes.
+In the following example a NGFF image was created by stitching together two field of views, where each one is made of a stack of five Z planes with 1 um spacing between the planes.
 The `FOV_ROI_table` has information on the XY position and size of the two original FOVs (named `FOV_1` and `FOV_2`):
 ```python